lilitpghs/credit-card-fraud-detection/README.md

 2. Industry relevance

-         Credit card fraud detection is a core use case in banking, payments, and cybersecurity, making this dataset highly relevant for applied machine learning roles.
+         Credit card fraud detection is a core use case in banking, payments and cybersecurity, making this directly applicable to applied ML and risk analytics roles.

 3. Focus on methodology over memorization

-         The dataset’s anonymized features (PCA-transformed variables) shift the emphasis away from domain-specific heuristics and toward:
+         Because features are anonymized PCA components, the project emphasizes:

         - handling severe class imbalance
         - choosing appropriate evaluation metrics
+        - comparing models under realistic constraints
-        - model comparison and threshold optimization
+        - threshold optimization and explainability

-4. Benchmarking and interpretability
+4. Meaningful benchmarking

-         Using a well-established dataset allows results to be interpreted and compared meaningfully, while still leaving ample room for original modeling decisions,          evaluation strategies, and explanations.
+         A standard dataset enables clear interpretation of results while leaving room for original modeling, evaluation strategy, and explanation design.

-Originality in this project comes from modeling choices, evaluation strategy, threshold analysis, and interpretability, not from proprietary data.
+Originality in this project lies in end-to-end decision framing, not proprietary data.

 ### Project Objectives

-The project is designed to demonstrate the following skills:
+This project demonstrates the ability to:

-- Handling highly imbalanced classification problems
+- Handle highly imbalanced classification problems correctly

-- Building and comparing multiple models:
+- Build and compare multiple models with increasing complexity:

   - Logistic Regression